-- A call you made.

-- A call you received.

-- A missed call.
+- ♦ A call you received. - A missed call.
 Missed calls appear on the recent calls list only if you have Caller ID.

 Note: The recent calls list also stores call alerts you have received.
 They appear as Private calls.
 Call alerts remain in your recent calls list until you delete them or until they reach the end of the list.